cbonoan/WorkoutTracker/README.md

 - September 3, 2024: In the process of creating a database for the application.
 Since I'm familiar with Hibernate, I decided to use that as well as MySQL to manage the database.
 I created the models based off the simple diagram I created as well as the corresponding DTOs and Repositories.

+- September 4, 2024: Spent a good chunk of time learning JUnit and Mockito.
+Was able to create some tests for UserService, and I see how valuable tests are because whenever I made changes to the models or service, the tests helped me make sure the intended outcome was still happening.
+Next I'm going to create a login/signup system.

 ## Current Feautres

 - Can start an empty workout.